1rn21cs018alan/LMS_Project/README.md

 # LMS_Project
-a Learning Portal for college Students, aimed at CS domains
+A Learning Portal for college Students, aimed at CS domains